Gabriel Archer: Jamestown

 Archer entered Chesapeake Bay in an expedition in early 1607 to aid in setting up the Virginia colony.
 On April 26, some of the local Native Americans attacked, and Archer sustained some wounds to his hands.
-Later on, in the James River, Archer sighted what he thought to be a promising site for settlement, which afterwards was known as Archer's Hope.
+Later on, in the James River, Archer sighted what he thought to be a promising site for settlement, which afterwards was known as Archer's Hope (near College Creek).
 However, a separate site which Christopher Newport preferred was picked, which ended up becoming Jamestown.
 Newport then led an expedition that charted the James River until present-day Richmond, Virginia.
 While on that journey, Archer most likely kept a log of what they saw, and bestowed more names upon the land, though many were changed and few survived.

 Archer then gained a position as secretary and recorder for Jamestown.
 However, he was not on the governing council at that time, despite his position.
 Archer then aided in the trial of Edward Maria Wingfield, the first president of the colony, who was convicted for a string of minor charges after a shift in opinion against him because of a lack of food and great disease within the colony.

-Not long after the trial, John Smith (explorer) had been captured by the Powhatan tribe.
+Not long after the trial, John Smith had been captured by the Powhatan tribe.
 Smith was released, but two of his men had been killed on that mission.
 Archer held Smith responsible and subsequently put him on trial.
 Archer called for the death penalty, citing Leviticus in support of why Smith should be hanged.
 However, Smith was not hanged, because Christopher Newport arrived with supplies that he had brought back from England, and convinced the colonists to let Smith go free.